pulumi/docs/content/blog/building-your-first-serverless-app-using-only-javascript/index.md

 ## Our first serverless app in 5 lines of JavaScript

-After [installing the Pulumi CLI]({{< relref "/docs/get-started/install" >}}), just run the following to create a new app:
+After [installing the Pulumi CLI]({{< relref "/docs/get-started/install" >}}), just run the following to create your new serverless JavaScript app:

     mkdir firstapp && cd firstapp
     pulumi new hello-aws-javascript